KarlMeierMattern/Full-Stack/JS-notes.md

 # Learn basic algorithmic thinking by building a number sorter
 In computer science, there are fundamental numerical sorting algorithms that all developers should learn including bubble sort, selection sort, and insertion sort.

 - Buttons associated with a form element submit by default.
 To prevent that behavior you can use `.preventDefault()` on your event listener object.
 - Use `document.getElementsByClassName("class-name")` to access an element by its class.
-Remember that `.getElementsByClassName()` returns an array-like object.
-You can use the **spread operator** `...` to convert it into an array and `forEach` to iterate over the array.
+Remember that `.getElementsByClassName()` returns a NodeList, which is an array-like object.
+The **spread operator** `...` spreads the elements out and the `[]` places them into a new array. `forEach` is used to iterate over the array.

 		const inputValues = [...document.getElementsByClassName("class")];